spicy-oil/tag-dqn/README.md

 ---

 ## Installation
-Ideally install Python >= 3.11.11 (developed using this version) in a separate virtual environment (e.g. conda) to avoid conflicts with packages and dependencies.
-Download this repository, under the directory containing `pyproject.toml` and under the new virtual environment run `pip install`.
+Ideally install Python >= 3.11.11 in a separate virtual environment (e.g. conda) to avoid conflicts with packages and dependencies, the dependent Python packages and their versions can be found in `pyproject.toml`.
+For conda users, download this repository, under the directory containing `pyproject.toml` and under the new virtual environment run `pip install`.
 For example:

 ```bash
 git clone https://github.com/spicy-oil/tag-dqn.git  # placehoder as it's not public yet